 Why Do You Need Event Insurance?

 Most venues only have limited liability insurance to cover their interests, not yours.
 As such, you need to make sure your employees and vendors are fully protected.
 Without proper event insurance, you risk leaving yourself vulnerable to potential litigation and lawsuits should one of your employees, vendors, contractors, or guests get injured in some manner.
+You can think of it as bar insurance that covers you in temporary locations.

 What Does Event Insurance Cover?